darktjm/gamesup/README.md

    - `-u` = unmount the game unionfs; it never gets unmounted otherwise
    - `-U` = just mount the game unionfs and exit

-Ignore the joystick button functions in there; I'll remove them soon and they do no harm.
-My DualShock 4 doesn't support `input-kbd`, anyway.

 grok
 ====